AdityaMahajan1614/CRENS-Website/README.md

 3.  **Install Dependencies**

-Install the necessary dependencies using npm:
+Install the necessary dependencies using pnpm:
 ```
 pnpm i
 ```